KoenZomers/KeePassOneDriveSync/README.md

 Version 2.1.0.0 - October 28, 2019

-- Experimental new feature: added a new authentication option via the Microsoft Graph API to use the device code login flow.
+- Added a new authentication option via the Microsoft Graph API to use the device code login flow.
 This will allow you to use any kind of internet browser to authenticate to your OneDrive Consumer or OneDrive for Business site to open or store your KeePass database.
-This will avoid the issue many people were facing especially under Windows 10 where it would not allow you to specify yourself with which account to log on.
+This will avoid the issue many people were facing especially under Windows 10 where it would not allow you to specify yourself with which account to log on but instead automatically log you on based on the account you had configured in Windows 10.
+Many people used the OneDrive options on the Other tab before to circumvent the automatic logon issue.
+As the OneDrive for Business option on the Other tab will stop working in a week, this feature has been added to deal with the issue once and for all.

 Version 2.0.9.0 - September 26, 2019